laurabejder/bike-safety-nyc/README.md

 # Bike safety in New York City

-This is my first project data studios.
+This is my first data studio project.
 The promp for this project was 'something you miss from home' and as a Dane, my mind went straight to biking.
 I was curious to how dangerous it is to bike in New York City and how it compares to my home town Copenhagen.

 ## In this repository
 ### Notebooks